TarikFerdaoussi/taquin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.

+## First start

+Run `npm install` to install all dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` if angular-cli is installed or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build